 (D) Purchasing foods produced or processed in the State of Oregon by producers or processors that have been certified in a specific production or management practice, such as fair trade, sustainability, or animal welfare; or

-(E) Developing new commercial relationships with producers or processors of foods produced or processed in the State of Oregon that have been certified as disadvantaged business enterprises, minority-owned businesses, woman-owned businesses, businesses owned by a service-disabled veteran, or emerging small businesses under ORS 200.005.()The Oregon Department of Education will award competitive Oregon Farm-to-School Program procurement grants for bienniumIf funding is available, additional competitive grants will be awarded in subsequent biennia.
+(E) Developing new commercial relationships with producers or processors of foods produced or processed in the State of Oregon that have been certified as disadvantaged business enterprises, minority-owned businesses, woman-owned businesses, businesses owned by a service-disabled veteran, or emerging small businesses under ORS 200.005.

+Stat Auth: ORS 336.431

+Stat implement: ORS 336.431

+OAR 581-017-0723 - Competitive Oregon Farm-to-School Program Procurement Grant: Funding

+(1)The Oregon Department of Education will award competitive Oregon Farm-to-School Program procurement grants for each biennium.
+If funding is available, additional competitive grants will be awarded in subsequent biennia.

-() An eligible entity which receives a competitive Oregon Farm-to-School Program procurement grant:
+(2) An eligible entity which receives a competitive Oregon Farm-to-School Program procurement grant: